 We started our walk around 11:30 am in the morning.
 The scenery of the trail is extremely beautiful as it runs along the edge of a cliff and overlooks one of the most beautiful valleys.
 We stopped every few meters to take pictures of this every changing landscape.
 It was our first time walking on a trail has no clear walking trails, only series of yellow wooden sticks to follow every 30 meters.

 We have completed only around one-third of this difficult trail after an hour into our hike.
 At this point, both Andy and I could not make up our minds whether to complete it or not.
 The hike was more difficult than we first anticipated, we still had a long way to drive before our stop for the night.
 Winny got cranky and stormed off in to wild.
 I had to chase her back, so I handed my car key to Andy and told him to wait on the spot for us.
 I insisted that if we took too long, he should head back to the car first.
+After a long trip like this hike, I would recommend to get an iceland camper rental so you have a place to rest right after the hike so you aren’t tired enough to not be able to drive.

 Losing Our Friend in the Dense Fog